Reada

 Reading plays an important role in our life.
 It is what has driven humans forward, increased literally all around the world, build focus and patience.
 Today’s fast paced world is living and breathing on social media and content overload.
 It is alarming that the content that we are consuming is at such a surface level.

-This project is aims to bring back reading habits by understanding current needs and user behaviors and offering solutions that would engage and empower the users to build a better tomorrow.
+This project is aims to bring back reading habits by understanding current needs and user behaviors and offering solutions that would engage and empower the users to build their reading journey.

 One size doesn’t always fit all